 Well as before simply use the VSEPR rules we have used so far to work out its shape:

-- Xenon is the central atom and it is in group8 of the periodic table.
-It has 8 valency electrons.
+Xenon is the central atom in this molecule and it is found in Group 18 of the periodic table so it will have 8 valence electrons.

-- The total number of electrons in the valency shells is therefore 10 electrons; dividing by 2 gives 5
+The total number of electrons in the valence shells is therefore 10 electrons; dividing by 2 gives 5

-electron pairs; so the shape of the XeF2 molecule will be based on a trigonal bipyramidal shape.
+electron pairs; so the shape of the XeF2molecule will be based on a trigonal bipyramidal geometry.

 There will be 3 lone pairs of electrons (6 electrons in total) and 2 bonding pairs of electrons; one pair for each of the xenon

-The 3 lone pairs will occupy the equatorial positions with bond angles of 1200 and the two fluorine atoms
+The 3 lone pairs will occupy the equatorial positions with bond angles of 120°; the two fluorine atoms

-will in both axial positions.
-The overall shape of the molecule ignoring the lone pairs of electrons is simply linear.
+will be in the axial positions.
+The overall shape of the molecule (ignoring the lone pairs of electrons) is linear.

 The molecule is perfectly straight!